WEC Research

 - Consistency 20.0/20 — WEC has raised or maintained its dividend for 41 consecutive years, qualifying as a Dividend Aristocrat (25+ year streak).
 The dimension caps at 10 years, so 41 years comfortably clears the ceiling for full credit.

-- Moat 19.0/20 — Scores how protected WEC's earnings stream is from competition.
-Operating in Utilities, WEC benefits from the kind of brand pricing power, regulatory position, or scale that lets margins hold up through economic cycles.
+- Moat 20.0/20 — Scores how protected WEC's earnings stream is from competition.
+Operating in this sector, WEC benefits from the kind of brand pricing power, regulatory position, or scale that lets margins hold up through economic cycles.
 Cyclical or commodity-driven sectors typically score in the single digits here.

 - Growth rate 6.2/20 — WEC's dividend grew about 9.3% per year over 5 years — solid by absolute standards, but a notch below the 15-20% pace seen at growth-oriented dividend payers (think SCHD constituents).
 Familiar pattern for established staples already paying out most of what they earn — the runway for further hikes naturally narrows once payout ratios climb.